hello692/drizzl-platform/replit.md

 - Fixed admin APIs to work with RLS policies (using service role key when available, anon key fallback for development)
 - Created architecture documentation in `docs/ARCHITECTURE-NOTES.md`
 - Seeded sample products for testing (6 smoothie products with images)
+- Transformed Video Manager into comprehensive Content Manager with three tabs: Expert Reviewers, Customer Testimonials, and Website Videos
+- Created database tables and API endpoints for experts and testimonials management
+- Integrated Content Manager with PostgreSQL database for persistent data storage

 ## Required Secrets for Production
 - `SUPABASE_SERVICE_ROLE_KEY` - For secure admin operations bypassing RLS